gkigiermo/AIDL21-SAGAN/EfficientNet/README.md

 To achieve a lower loss and thus, a higher accuracy, pretrained weights have been loaded to the network.
 The following figures present how the model was fine-tuned and improved just by unfreezing layers.
 Out of all the different configurations, these three were the ones that provided better results.

-Apart from freezing/unfreezing layers, other parameters were modified, such as Batch Normalization momentum, which is set to 0.1 by default in the EfficientNet, and we chanched it to 0.15 to attach more weight to the updated running means an variances.
+Apart from freezing/unfreezing layers, other parameters were modified, such as Batch Normalization momentum, which is set to 0.1 by default in the EfficientNet, and we changed it to 0.15 to attach more weight to the updated running means an variances.

 | Frozen layers | Train loss | Train acc |  Val loss |  Val acc |
 |     :---:    |     :---:      |     :---:     |     :---:     |     :---:     |